 Processed and cured meats are not recommended as they have shown to cause hypertension and also contain carcinogens.

-DASH diet also talks about the inclusion of certain foods which are rich in potassium, calcium, and magnesium as these prevent endothelial dysfunction and promote endothelial, smooth muscle relaxation.
+DASH diet also talks about the inclusion of certain foods that are rich in potassium, calcium, and magnesium as these prevent endothelial dysfunction and promote endothelial, smooth muscle relaxation.
 Some of the foods rich in potassium include bananas, oranges, and spinach.
 Calcium is rich in dairy products and green leafy vegetables.
 Magnesium is present in a variety of whole grains, leafy vegetables, nuts, and seeds.

-Since the formulation of DASH diet pattern, it has been studied extensively to look for its effects on multiple other diseases.
+Since the formulation of the DASH diet pattern, it has been studied extensively to look for its effects on multiple other diseases.

-Several studies have shown that DASH diet helps lower blood glucose levels, triglycerides, LDL-C, and insulin resistance.
-This makes DASH diet a very important adjunct to pharmacological therapy in metabolic syndromes, a major epidemic in this country.
+Several studies have shown that the DASH diet helps lower blood glucose levels, triglycerides, LDL-C, and insulin resistance.
+This makes the DASH diet a very important adjunct to pharmacological therapy in metabolic syndromes, a major epidemic in this country.
 It also has been a successful tool in weight management.
 In certain populations, adherence to the DASH diet has shown significant improvements in control of type 2 diabetes.
-It is a preferred diet in patients with heart failure due to its emphasis on reduction of dietary sodium and encouraging the intake of potassium, magnesium, and calcium.
+It is a preferred diet in patients with heart failure due to its emphasis on the reduction of dietary sodium and encouraging the intake of potassium, magnesium, and calcium.

 DASH diet has also shown a reduction in the incidence of colorectal cancer, mainly in the white population.
 DASH diet has also been proven in multiple studies to have lowered all-cause mortality in adults.

-Based on these studies it is safe to say that when combined with pharmacological intervention, DASH can be a very useful tool for physicians to tackle these diseases more efficiently.
+Based on these studies, it is safe to say that when combined with pharmacological intervention, DASH can be a very useful tool for physicians to tackle these diseases more efficiently.
 When compared to some other diet patterns, it has an added advantage of having clear guidelines on the serving sizes and food groups, which makes it easier for the physicians to prescribe and monitor their patient's improvement.

 The DASH diet is a nutritionally based approach to prevent and control hypertension.
 The diet has been tested in several clinical trials and has been shown to lower cholesterol, saturated fats, and blood pressure.
 The DASH diet has been recommended as the best diet to help people who would like to lose maintain a healthy weight and lower the blood pressure.
 The key fact is that this diet needs to be promoted to patients.
 Besides physicians, both nurses and pharmacists play a key role in educating patients about the benefits of this diet.
 Just prior to discharge, nurses are in a prime position to educate all patients and their families about the DASH diet and its benefits.
 Similarly, when patients visit a pharmacy, the pharmacist should educate the patient about the DASH diet.
 The most important feature about the DASH diet is it requires a change in lifestyle and adopt a healthy way to eat.
-In addition, patients should be urged to stop smoking, abstain from alcohol and do some type of physical activity on a regular basis.
+In addition, patients should be urged to stop smoking, abstain from alcohol, and do some physical activity on a regular basis.
 (Level V)